ahoys/Actionbuilder/README.md

 ![Actionbuilder](https://github.com/ahoys/Actionbuilder/blob/master/actionbuilder.png)

 ## Overview
 Actionbuilder is a powerful mission creation extension for Arma 3.
-Actionbuilder enables higher AI unit count, complex randomized waypoint routes, live unit spawning and more.
-The core idea is to allow creation of highly randomized Arma scenarios with as little work as possible.
+Actionbuilder enables a fully randomizable unit spawning, new kind of waypoints, generally higher AI count and other benefits with as little work as possible.

-## Modules
+## Introduced Modules

 ### Actionpoint
-Actionpoints are in change of event triggering.
-One actionpoint can hold multiple portals and can decide which portals to activate.
+Actionpoints are in charge of event handling.
+Actionpoints decide when and what portals to activate.

-Actionpoints are controlled by in-game triggers.
+Actionpoints are controlled by in-game triggers and can hold multiple portals.

 ### Portal
-Portals are responsible of the unit spawning.
-The user can link units, groups and vehicles to portals that will spawn after the portal activates.
+Portals are responsible of unit spawning.
+You can link editor placed units to portals which are then loaded into the portals.
+The moment when Actionpoint triggers, all the linked portals will spawn their loaded units.

 ### Waypoint
-Waypoints hold the information what to do after a portal has activated and the related units spawned.
-For example a waypoint may order the spawned units to move to some other location.
+Waypoints control the spawned units.
+For example a waypoint may order the spawned units to find the closest player.

 There can be multiple waypoints synchronized to a one portal.
 Waypoints can also be synchronized to eachother, creating randomization.